Teaching

 Ornithology (ZOO4353C - a.k.a.
 Natural History of Higher Vertebrates, 4 credits)

 Ornithology includes two lectures and one lab per week.
 The lecture component of this course offers a survey of the evolution, morphology, behavior and reproductive biology of birds (Class Aves).
 Labs include study of prepared museum specimens, dissections and field trips in the local area.
 Students in this course can expect to gain familiarity with physiological, morphological, and behavioral adaptations of bird species to specific ecological challenges, and understanding of current avian research techniques and results.
 They will also develop knowledge of characteristics that distinguish extant bird taxa, as demonstrated by the ability to identify any bird in the world to order, and any Florida bird to family.
 Finally, they will gain natural history knowledge and species-level identification skills for 198 Florida bird species, in the lab and when possible in the field (including vocalizations for some species).
-Offered every other fall semester (and in spring 2019!).
+Typically offered every other fall semester.

 Tropical Behavioral Ecology (with Experimental Biology)